February 21, 2018

 Casey Rodgers, seismic design captain and Bridge Bust chairperson for the ASCE, said the event is intended to give high school students an opportunity to explore civil engineering while having fun and gaining some hands-on experience.

 “The bridges have gotten more complex and impressive,” she said.
 “Several of the bridges have interesting arches and shapes.
 It’s evident that the students put a lot of effort into designing and building their bridges.”

 Teams assemble the bridges from 20 sticks of balsa wood and a bottle of glue.
 Most bridges are approximately 2 feet long and 8 inches high.
 The teams will be judged on loading efficiency, aesthetic qualities and structural concepts.

-Loading efficiency will be determined by pouring sand into buckets that will be hung from the bridges.
-The bridge that can hold the most weight wins that category.
+Loading efficiency will be determined by pouring cups of sand into buckets that will be hung from the bridges.
+The bridge that can hold the most weight relative to its own weight wins the category.